Signs and Symptoms of Labor

 Despite these urges, remember that “Labor Day” may be just around the corner, so try to conserve your energy.

-Your health care provider can check for effacement in the final 2 months of pregnancy.
+Your health care provider can check for effacement in the final two months of pregnancy.
 Effacement is measured in percentages.
 You might hear your health care provider say,“You are 25% effaced, 50% effaced, 75%…” The Braxton Hicks contractions or “practice contractions” you have been experiencing may play a part in the effacement process.
 You will not have the ability to evaluate your degree of effacement.
 It can only be determined by a health care provider’s exam.

 6. Dilation: Opening of the cervix.
 Dilation is the process of the cervix opening in preparation for childbirth.
 Dilation is measured in centimeters or, less accurately, in “fingers” during an internal (manual) pelvic exam.
 “Fully dilated” means you’re at 10 centimeters and are ready to give birth.
 Your health care provider can tell you how many centimeters your cervix has dilated.